awsdocs/aws-java-developer-guide/doc_source/java-dg-install-sdk.rst

 * a suitable :doc:`Java Development Environment<java-dg-java-env>`.

 * the necessary SSL certificates installed.
-If you are using Java 1.6 or newer, you should already have the correct certificates installed.
-For more information, see :doc:`use-sha256`.
+If you are using Java 1.6 or newer, you should already have the correct (SHA256-signed) certificates installed.

 * An AWS account and access keys.
 For instructions, see :doc:`getting-started-signup`.